CALEA Assessors Visit as UWPD seeks international re-accreditation

 A copy of the CALEA standards is available at the University of Washington Police Department reception center between 8 a.m. and 5 p.m.
 Monday through Friday.

 Written comments about the University of Washington Police Department’s ability to comply with standards for accreditation can be mailed to the Commission on Accreditation for Law Enforcement Agencies, 13575 Heathcote Blvd., Suite 320, Gainesville, VA 20155.

 For more information about the police department and its efforts to reach accredited status, contact Chief John Vinson at email@example.com or (206) 543-0521 or accreditation manager Shaughna Vaughan at firstname.lastname@example.org or (206) 543-8469.

 For more info about the commission, visit www.calea.org.

 R.A.D.: Free Self-Defense Training for Women

 The University of Washington Police Department (UWPD) offers free self-defense training throughout the year.
-Check the RAD page for additional information and upcoming class dates.
+Check the RAD page for additional information.